 This course presents a survey of constitutional rights emphasizing both civil rights and individual liberties and a working familiarity with key terms, clauses, cases, and chronologies in constitutional law.
-This course will allow students to analyze, synthesize, and apply policies derived from critical reasoning over selected portions of the U.S. Constitution and through the use of real life issues and situations.
+This course will allow students to analyze, synthesize, and apply policies derived from critical reasoning over selected portions of the U. S. Constitution and using real life issues and situations.